EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 }
 ```

 This is the standard way of configuring connection strings in .NET.
-Now, to actually fetch this value from within our test suite code, we do the following changes:
+Now, to actually fetch this value from within our test suite code, we make the following changes:

 ```diff
 // ...